Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation Plants growing in or near water are called hydrophytes.
+Plants growing in or near water are called hydrophytes.
 Hydrophytes may be free floating or submerged plants living in lakes, ponds, shallow water, marshy lands and marine habitat.
 Hydrophytes face certain challenges in their habitat.
-Incorrect

-Explanation Plants growing in or near water are called hydrophytes.
+Plants growing in or near water are called hydrophytes.
 Hydrophytes may be free floating or submerged plants living in lakes, ponds, shallow water, marshy lands and marine habitat.
 Hydrophytes face certain challenges in their habitat.

 -

-Question 37 of 7137.
-Question- Which of the following challenges are faced by hydrophytes?
+- Which of the following challenges are faced by hydrophytes?

 - Availability of more water than needed